carsten-langer/HealthCareDay/README.md

 Most workshop topics will be offered in all the three timeslots.
 That is, behind a workshop topic there are typically three actual workshops to which a student could be distributed.
 But not all workshop topics are offered on all three timeslots.
-Also, the workshops may have a different number of __available seats__.
+Also, the workshops may have a different number of __available seats__, not only between different topics, but even within one topic between different timeslots.

 The challenge is to find a distribution of students to workshops so that: